d2l-ai/d2l-en/chapter_recommender-systems/autorec.md

 npx.set_np()
 ```

-## Model Implementation
+## Implementing the Model

 A typical autoencoder consists of an encoder and a decoder.
-The encoder projects input to hidden representations and the decoder maps the hidden layer to the reconstruction layer.
+The encoder projects the input to hidden representations and the decoder maps the hidden layer to the reconstruction layer.
 We follow this practice and create the encoder and decoder with dense layers.
 The activation of encoder is set to `sigmoid` by default and no activation is applied for decoder.
-A dropout layer is also included after the encoding transformation to prevent the network from overfitting.
-The gradients of unobserved input are masked out to ensure that only observed ratings contribute to the model learning process.
+Dropout is included after the encoding transformation to reduce overfitting.
+The gradients of unobserved inputs are masked out to ensure that only observed ratings contribute to the model learning process.

 ```{.python .input  n=2}
 class autorec(nn.Block):